John Hettle, P.E.

 Deb Olphin, began her career with Walton & Company in 2008 as a Human Resources Administrator.
 This career move was a natural fit for Deb after working for years in positions that involved Human Resources responsibilities for numerous local companies and non-profit organizations.
 Deb was promoted in 2015 as the Human Resources Manager.
 Deb is passionate about leading the way and providing excellent support to Walton’s employees.
 Recruiting, onboarding, benefits, wellness, worker’s compensation, unemployment, employee relations, and the apprenticeship program, all represent her daily challenges and rewarding work day.

-Deb is a proud member of the National, and York Society for Human Resource Management.
+Deb is a proud member of the National, and York Chapter of the Society for Human Resource Management.